orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Interpreter
-* **Definition:** *Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language*
+* **Definition:** *Given a language, it defines a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language*
 * **Frequency of use:** *Low*

 +++